Save for your retirement or first home with KiwiSaver

 Government contributions

-You can also apply for a savings suspension after one year, to take a break from paying into your KiwiSaver.
+You can also apply for a savings suspension after one year, to take a break from paying into your KiwiSaver account.
+It’s important to note that your employer doesn’t have to make contributions while you’re on a savings suspension, and your government contribution may also be affected.

-If you meet the eligible criteria but are only contributing to KiwiSaver for part of the year, your Government contribution will be pro-rated.
-If you’re contributing for the full year the Government will contribute $0.50 for every $1 you contribute, up to a maximum of $521.43 per KiwiSaver year.
-You need to contribute $1,042.86 each KiwiSaver year to ensure you receive the maximum Government Contribution.
+If you meet the eligibility criteria for part of the KiwiSaver year, your government contribution will be pro-rated.
+If you’re eligible for the full year the Government will contribute 50c for every $1 you contribute, up to a maximum of $521.43 each KiwiSaver year.
+You need to contribute $1,042.86 each KiwiSaver year to ensure you receive the maximum government contribution.
 Your contributions can be made up of employee and voluntary contributions.
-More information is available here.
+More information is available about the government contribution.

-Fisher Funds Management Limited (‘Fisher Funds’) is the Issuer and Manager of the Fisher Funds KiwiSaver Scheme (‘Scheme’).
-TSB distributes the Scheme on behalf of Fisher Funds but is not an issuer of the Scheme.
+Fisher Funds Management Limited (‘Fisher Funds’) is the Issuer and Manager of the Fisher Funds KiwiSaver Plan (‘Plan’).
+TSB distributes the Plan on behalf of Fisher Funds but is not an issuer of the Plan.
 You can download a copy of the Product Disclosure Statement or pick up a copy from any branch.

-Investments in the Scheme are not deposits or other liabilities of TSB.
-Neither TSB nor any other person guarantees (in part or full) interests in the Scheme (including the repayment of any capital value or the performance of any investment in the Scheme).
-Interests in the Scheme are subject to investment risk including possible loss of income and principal invested.
+Investments in the Plan are not deposits or other liabilities of TSB.
+Neither TSB nor any other person guarantees (in part or full) interests in the Plan (including the repayment of any capital value or the performance of any investment in the Plan).
+Interests in the Plan are subject to investment risk including possible loss of income and principal invested.

 Eligibility criteria, terms and conditions and fees apply.
 See KiwiSaver account fees explained | Fisher Funds for more details around the different types of fees that are charged by Fisher Funds.